dex2dot0/community-plugin-docs/website/docs/documentation/intro.md

 # Welcome

 Welcome to the Community Plugin docs!
+These documents are focused on the user facing features of the Community Plugin.
+If you are looking for the developer documentation, please see the [developer documentation](/docs/development).

 ## Disclamer